 Below are highly regarded approaches for healing from trauma that are also powerful tools for working with survival reactions, stress responses and a heightened perception of threat.

-I have grouped these into approaches for working with different types of trauma:
+I have grouped these into approaches for working with different types of trauma.
+If you have no trauma history consider therapists who work with general trauma or developmental wounds from childhood:

 - general trauma occurring at any age (accidents, surgery, loss, abuse, assault, the trauma of having a chronic illness or getting a diagnosis of a life-threatening disease, etc)

-- trauma in childhood (abuse, exposure to domestic violence, loss of a parent, having been bullied, …)
+- trauma in childhood ( loss of a parent, abuse, exposure to domestic violence, having been bullied, …)

-- trauma during pregnancy, birth and infancy (premature or complicated birth, maternal illness during pregnancy, …)
+- trauma during pregnancy, birth and infancy (premature or complicated birth, maternal illness during pregnancy, maternal depression in your early life, …)

-- mutigenerational trauma, which may have affected parents, grandparents and other family members, even if they have passed (stressful events such as The Great Depression and war, bankruptcy, mental illness, chronic illness, accidents, being threatened for race, religion, beliefs etc, and more).
+- mutigenerational trauma, which may have affected parents, grandparents and other family members, even if they have passed (stressful events such as The Great Depression and war, bankruptcy, mental illness, chronic illness, accidents, being threatened due to race, religion, beliefs etc, and more).

 Ultimately, the best guidance on how to choose an approach among those listed below comes from listening to yourself – to your heart, your gut, your intuition.
 What appeals to you?
 What draws you or excites you or makes the most sense to you?
 You’ll know more as you listen and follow your impulses.